1914 Stanley Cup Final

-The 1914 Stanley Cup Finals was a series between the Victoria Aristocrats, champions of the Pacific Coast Hockey Association (PCHA), and the Toronto Hockey Club (a.k.a., in media of the day, the Torontos or the Blueshirts), champions of the National Hockey Association (NHA).
+The 1914 Stanley Cup Final was a series between the Victoria Aristocrats, champions of the Pacific Coast Hockey Association (PCHA), and the Toronto Hockey Club (a.k.a., in media of the day, the Torontos or the Blueshirts), champions of the National Hockey Association (NHA).
 The Torontos defeated the Aristocrats in three games to win the best-of-five series.
-It was the first officially sanctioned series for the Stanley Cup between the two leagues, starting the "World's Series" era where the NHL champion played off against a PCHA or Western league champion annually for the Stanley Cup.
+It was the first officially sanctioned series for the Stanley Cup between the two leagues, starting the "World's Series" era where the NHA (or its eventual successor the National Hockey League) champion played off against a PCHA or Western league champion annually for the Stanley Cup.
 It was also the final series of the "challenge" era, where inter-league series for the Stanley Cup were sanctioned by the Stanley Cup trustees.
 An anticipated follow-on challenge series between Toronto and Sydney, champions of the Maritime League did not take place as Sydney abandoned their challenge for the Cup.

 Paths to the Finals

 Nearing the end of the season, the NHA made arrangements for the NHA champion to receive a challenge from the Sydney Millionaires, Maritime champions, ordered by the Stanley Cup trustees.
 As arranged by the NHA, the series would have taken place on March 9–11.
 After that, the winner would face off in a series with the PCHA champions in Toronto.
 NHA Season ended in a tie.
-So a 2-game series was set for March 7 & March 11 to declare the NHA Champion and Stanley Cup Champion.
-Montreal and Toronto each to host a game.
+So a two-game, total goals series was set for March 7 and March 11 to declare the NHA Champion and Stanley Cup Champion.
+Montreal and Toronto each hosted a game.
+Montreal won the first game, 2–0, then Toronto won the second game, 6–0, winning the total goals series 6 goals to 2.